Skip to Main Content

 Reference software

-Several reference software programs are available to help you with citing your sources when writing articles and reports: EndNote, Mendeley etc.
+Several reference software programs are available to help you with citing your sources when writing articles and reports: EndNote, Zotero etc.

 The ICT service desk of the Radboudumc supports EndNote.
 If you would like to use other software, the Medical Library is happy to think along about the possibilities.